In Virus Times, Have Americans Found a Shared Experience?

 And that’s only geography.
 Economic stress, too, dictates whether an experience is shared: Those isolating on a one-acre suburban property are facing different days than their fellow Americans in low-income housing or 40-story apartment buildings.
 For the homeless, living out a “quarantine” on the street is hardly a unifying moment.

-The shared experience is not on the same timeline, either.
-The saga is unfolding in very different stages in New York City than in Middlesboro, Kentucky or Coeur d’Alene, Idaho, which interrupts shared experience even if self-isolation connects them.
+The shared experience is not on a shared timeline, either.
+The saga is unfolding in very different stages in New York City than in Middlesboro, Kentucky or Coeur d’Alene, Idaho, and that fact interrupts any shared experience even if self-isolation connects it.

 At its heart, all this is supposed to be a feature of the United States, not a bug.
 There has always been a push-pull between regional and national.
 The notion of local and state identity coexisting with overall Americanness was explicitly baked into the country’s founding documents.

-But big events have injected national experience everywhere.
+But big events, at least in the era of mass media, have injected national experience everywhere.
 During World War II, stories delivered to Americans in newsreels, movies, network radio updates and news agency dispatches in local papers shaped an “American” view that saturated local ones.

 That endured for decades as TV carried the nation through the Kennedy assassination, the Vietnam War and the Iranian hostage crisis of 1979-81.
 Dominant voices like Walter Cronkite’s gave Americans a “that’s the way it is” sensibility even as many were having vastly different experiences.